Promo code SPRING2022 will be automatically applied at checkout!

 3) Triglycerides

 Having elevated triglycerides is another factor linked to cardiovascular disease.
 Triglycerides may become elevated as a result of dietary factors such as high intake of sugar and fat.
-There are some chronic conditions that can also cause higher than normal triglycerides such as kidney disease, liver disease, diabetes, thyroid disease, and obesity.
+There are some chronic conditions that can also cause higher than normal triglycerides, such as kidney disease, liver disease, diabetes, thyroid disease, and obesity.

-4) Blood Pressure
+4) Blood pressure

 Your blood pressure is a measurement of the force your arteries use to pump blood throughout your body.
 Your systolic number (top number) represents the force on the artery walls when your heart beats and pumps the blood into your arteries.
 The diastolic number (bottom number) represents the pressure in your arteries when your heart is at rest between heartbeats.